drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L01/slides.md

   <div style="font-size: 0.8em; left: 0; width: 60%; position: absolute;">

   # Welcome to Data Intensive Systems.
-  ## Please check in by creating an account and entering the code on the chalkboard.
+  ## Please check in by creating an account and entering the code on the whiteboard.

   </div>
   </div>